Zamiell/isaac-coding/README.md

 * Good syntax highlighting.
 * The ability to manage folder structures with minimal hassle (e.g. a "project" view).
 * Cross-file search, so if you are working on multiple mods at a time you can search all of them easily.
 (And cross-file replace, so that you can easily refactor a function name throughout your entire mod.)
 * Git integration, so that you can see which files are changed and so forth.
-(If you don't already use Git, for the love of god why not.)
+(If you don't already use Git, you should be - it's free and will save you hours and hours of time in the long run.)

 <br />